bencemol/refact.blog/src/pages/posts/creating-a-dev-blog-with-astro.md

 ### What about interactivity?

-Sure, most content on the web could be rendered statically, but I'm not prepared to go back to plain old form submits.
+Sure, most content on the web could be rendered statically, but the web would be a pretty boring place without _some_ javascript.
 Astro solves [progressive enchacement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement) through the [islands architecture](https://jasonformat.com/islands-architecture/).
 You can choose to hydrate specific components with javascript in the browser, just mark the component with the `client:` directive and select a hydration strategy.

 | Strategy | Hydration | Prerendered |
 | --- | --- | --- |